 Embarking to a roadshow in London, digital services provider Levira will target international TV broadcasters who need to acquire operating licences for the EU market, once Brexit will take effect and UK-based licences will become void.
 The company sees the Baltic country as an ideal destination for movers and shakers in TV services.

 “Estonia’s advantages lie in its open economy, penetration of electronic services, available infrastructure and favourable licence fees.
-Levira is running a state-of-the-art play-out centre and pan-European Media Distribution Network dedicated for linear services.
-Furthermore, Estonia has necessary regulatory framework in place,” said Martti Kinkar, Media Services Development Manager of Levira.
+Levira is running a state-of-the-art playout centre and pan-European Media Distribution Network dedicated to linear services.
+Furthermore, Estonia has the necessary regulatory framework in place,” said Martti Kinkar, Media Services Development Manager of Levira.

 According to Tiit Tammiste, Chairman of the Board of Levira, the company is working closely with the Estonian government to start offering licence agreements to international companies in the coming years.

-On Wednesday, 28 March 2018, Mr. Tammiste will speak in London in a business seminar for broadcasting companies based in the UK.
+On Wednesday, 28 March 2018, Mr Tammiste will speak in London at a business seminar for broadcasting companies based in the UK.
 In the seminar, Estonia will be showcasing opportunities and smart solutions to UK-based media service providers to overcome potential challenges which they may face in the post-Brexit media landscape.

 Levira is a digital services provider and a technology partner to companies whose business depends on technologies and who wish to involve a professional service provider that can offer necessary solutions.

 Levira is one of the biggest independent TV playout centres in Northern Europe.
 Levira helps local and international media companies to design TV channels and ensure that the programs are on air 24/7 and 365 days a year.
 Levira transmits programs to viewers in the Baltic States, Scandinavia and Europe as well as Turkey and United Arab Emirates.